-Fertilizer means any substance or mixture of substances except pesticide/fertilizer mixtures such as "weed and feed" products that contains one or more recognized plant nutrients and promotes plant growth, controls soil acidity or alkalinity, provides other soil enrichment, or provides other corrective measures to the soil. means any substance or mixture of substances that contains one or more recognized plant nutrients and promotes plant growth, controls soil acidity or alkalinity or alkalinity, provides other soil enrichment, or provides one or more recognized plant nutrients and promotes plant growth, controls soil acidity or alkalinity, provides other corrective measures to the soil.
+Fertilizer means any substance or mixture of substances except pesticide/fertilizer mixtures such as "weed and feed" products that contains one or more recognized plant nutrients and promotes plant growth, controls soil acidity or alkalinity, provides other soil enrichment, or provides other corrective measures to the soil. means any substance or mixture of substances that contains one or more recognized plant nutrients and promotes plant growth, controls soil acidity or alkalinity, provides other soil enrichment, or provides other corrective measures to the soil.